Hannah Duston: First successful memorial (erected 1874)

-A crowd of almost five thousand people overwhelmed the island on the day of its dedication, with speeches presented all day long, culminating with a dedication by Governor James A. Weston.
-It was the first publicly funded statue in New Hampshire and the first statue in the US to honor a woman.
+A crowd of almost five thousand people overwhelmed the island on the day of its dedication, with speeches presented all day long, culminating with a dedication by New Hampshire Governor James A. Weston.
+It was the first publicly funded statue in New Hampshire and the first statue in the US to honor an American woman.

-Over the years, the statue has been repeatedly vandalized, including twice by gunshots to the face.
-On May 6, 2020, the monument was defaced with splashes of red paint.
 Local members of the Cowasuck Band of the Pennacook Abenaki People have proposed adding another statue to the island park to honor fallen Abenaki, in order to "tell a more complete story about New England's indigenous peoples."
 They also want to erect plaques with historical information on the Merrimack and Contoocook rivers and the old railroad track that runs across to the island.